 Setting up AutoConfig

-To use AutoConfig, place two files into the Firefox directory.
-On Windows, they go in the same directory where Firefox is installed.
-On macOS, they go into the Contents/Resources directory of the Firefox.app.
+To use AutoConfig, you need to create two files, one at the top level, and one in a subdirectory.
+On Windows, paths are based on directory where Firefox is installed.
+On macOS, paths are based on the Contents/Resources directory of the Firefox.app.

 The first file to create is named autoconfig.js and it must be placed into the